Pedal Peak District – a Cycle Friendly Peak District

-The Peak District is now more cycle-friendly than ever before, following more than 24 months of work through the Pedal Peak for Business project.
+The Peak District is now more cycle-friendly than ever before, following more than 24 months of work through the Pedal Peak District for Business project.
 Within the Derbyshire area of the Peak District, the project has been working with businesses to raise awareness of how to boost cycling tourism.

-The £350,000 Pedal Peak project, led by Peak District National Park Authority (PDNPA) was funded by the European Regional Development Fund (ERDF), PDNPA and Derbyshire Dales District Council (DDDC) until 31 March 2019.
+The £350,000 Pedal Peak District project, led by Peak District National Park Authority (PDNPA) was funded by the European Regional Development Fund (ERDF), PDNPA and Derbyshire Dales District Council (DDDC) until 31 March 2019.
 The Pedal Peak project was part of the wider £1.49 million Growing and Developing the Visitor Economy within Derbyshire project, led by Marketing Peak District & Derbyshire (MPDD) funded by ERDF, MPDD, Derbyshire County Council, PDNPA, DDDC and High Peak Borough Council.

-Since December 2016, Pedal Peak for Business officer Carol Parsons has been supporting businesses on how to target cyclists, developing a cycle tourism toolkit to help businesses identify cyclists’ needs and attract the cycling market.
+Since December 2016, Pedal Peak District for Business officer Carol Parsons has been supporting businesses on how to target cyclists, developing a cycle tourism toolkit to help businesses identify cyclists’ needs and attract the cycling market.
 Over £100,000 has been allocated in grants, helping over 50 businesses to buy new cycle-focused products and services, including cycle stores, workstations and fixed pumps.

 The project has also provided over a dozen ‘Welcoming Cyclists’ and other business support workshops, produced 20 cycle route maps, nine inspirational short videos and linked up to a national ‘Cyclists Welcome’ scheme which helps people find cycle-friendly places to eat and stay.